 Finally, you just may find that someone in your circle is trying to unload a home and would love to connect with you.
 Reach out to your friends, neighbors, and other social contacts.
 Let them know you’re looking to move; ask around if anyone is open to a rent-to-own arrangement.

-No matter which way you go about finding a rent-to-own home, it’s so important that you protect yourself against financial disaster.
+If you do decide to pursue a rent-to-own home, no matter which way you go about finding one, it’s incredibly important to protect yourself against financial disaster.
 Get everything in writing, get a trusted expert to look it over, and don’t rush into anything — especially if it sounds too good to be true.

 Header Image Source: (Christina Morillo / Pexels)